PSCF v1.3.1

 In the bead model, a corresponding description of an ABC star terpolymer would differ from that given above only in that the length of each block would have to be given as an integer number of beads.
 For example, for an ABC star polymer in which each block has 50 beads, the floating point length of 1.0 given in each line of the blocks array would be replaced by an integer value of 50.

-Technical comment (for users who examine the source code): A class or class template named Block is also defined in every implementation-level namespace.
-Each such Block class is a subclasses of a base class named Pscf::Edge.
+Technical comment (for users who examine the source code): A class or class template named Block is defined in each implementation-level namespace.
+Each such Block class is a subclass of a base class named Pscf::Edge.
 The data for each line of the "blocks" array is read in using an overloaded insertion (>>) operator for an Edge, which defines the text representation of the data required in a single line of the "blocks" array.
-The required text representation depends both on whether the block is part of a linear or branched polymer, and on whether the program is using the thread or bead model.
-A mixture may contain some polymers that are branched and others that are linear, but all polymers in a system must be treated using either the thread model or the bead model.
+The required text representation depends both on whether the block is part of a linear or branched polymer, and on a globally accessible variable that determines whether the program is using the thread or bead model.
+A mixture may contain some polymers that are branched and others that are linear, but the polymers in a system must either all use the thread model, or all use the bead model.

 A mixture block may contain zero or more Solvent blocks, each of which describes a small-molecule solvent species.
 Solvent species are treated in PSCF as point-like particles that occupy a specified volume (or "size").
 Interactions of solvents with polymers and other solvents is described by assigning the solvent a monomer type index.

 Solvent blocks should be present if and only if the optional parameter nSolvent is present and is assigned a positive value.
-When nSolvent is absent, it is set to 0 by default.
+When nSolvent is absent, this parameter is set to 0 by default.
 If nSolvent > 0, then exactly nSolvent Solvent blocks must appear within the Mixture block immediately after the Polymer blocks.

 The format for a single solvent block is